Glossary of Terms

 Section 224 Approval

 A land use consent is a type of resource consent.
-It is permission from the Council to alter boundaries between sites (for example, your neighbour wants to buy some of your land), or create new sites (for example, you want to split your property into two).
+It's permission from Council to alter boundaries between sites (for example, your neighbour wants to buy some of your land), or create new sites (for example, you want to split your property into two).